 Its time to change that.
 Illinois needs a rail plan designed to connect the entire state.

 Illinois can learn from its example and follow its lead.

 The number of daily departures increases as you get closer to Chicago.
 Every 15-minutes in Cook County, Every 2-hours downstate.

 Trains and buses should be scheduled to meet each at key transfer points, like Champaign, Galesburg, and East St. Louis. to make cross-state trips convenient.

 Amtrak, Metra, the South Shore, and local transit agencies should coordinate schedules and fares.

 The big-picture goal is to make it practical to travel by train or bus from any metropolitan area to any other metropolitan area—any time of day.

-That will mean upgrading tracks so that trains can run every two hours on downstate routes.
+That will mean upgrading tracks so that regional trains can run every one or two hours on downstate routes.